donut9ace-png/donut9ace-png/README.md

         max-width:650px;
         line-height:1.7;
     ">
-        Welcome to Brejesh S. Com — a premium corner of the internet dedicated to Brejesh, his adventures, projects and whatever comes next.
+        Welcome to Brejesh Adventures — a premium corner of the internet dedicated to Brejesh the nigga, his adventures, escapedes and whatever comes next.
     </p>